This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 9. People not appreciating how fortunate they are

-• Honourable mentions: Anything Linda would ban when she becomes world president (see below); Conspiracy theorists with a book/lecture tour to promote;
+• Honourable mentions: Conspiracy theorists with a book or a lecture tour to promote; Anything Linda would ban when she becomes world president (see below);

 Return to top